 - Inconsistent tool benefits

-Leverage the power of a solid virtual team management tool.
+Leverage the power of a solid virtual team management tools.
 It helps you align project activities and assign resources easily.
 You can create tasks, allocate resources, set priorities, and define deadlines within minutes.

 An ideal tool is everything you need to manage and monitor tasks and team members without nagging.
 The tool’s intuitive dashboard is your one-stop-shop to extract all project information and identify deviating paths, if any.